 Before you bring cannabis plants, you need to test the system to be sure everything is working properly.
 One of the crucial things you need to ensure there should not be any stagnant water anywhere within the system.

 The other thing you must ensure during your testing is the air pump should always be on.
 It shall not be off at least for more than five minutes.
 The pump- should be on to provide water with the needed oxygen.

 The grow table and the five-gallon buckets on the other hand should be able to return any excessive or remaining water back to the reservoir.

 If everything is okay, you now know it is time to create nutrient solution for your crops.

-Unless the nutrient solution is ready, you cannot introduce your plants to the grow table.
+Unless the nutrient solution is ready, you cannot introduce your cannabis plants to the grow table.

 Choose the easiest yet effective hydroponic setup

 With the common growing mediums and a basic hydroponic setup, you might want to know the various hydroponic set-ups that are available.
 Before we delve into the various hydroponic setups, it is crucial to note that they are all similar in one thing – all the setups make use of a solution enriched with nutrients.

 However, a setup can vary from another depending on things such as air circulation, the amount of moisture in the medium, temperature, and of course water exposure.

 Although you can purchase most of the available setups, you can make one.
 You don’t have to possess unique technical skills.
 With a few guidelines, you can create a DIY hydroponic setup.